rjanain/google-apps-script/README.md

 # Google Apps Script
-A collection of Google Apps Script that I've worked on over time.
+This is a collection of Apps Script forked from [here](https://github.com/choraria/google-apps-script/).
+If you want to report an issue please report it in the main repo